 |Company:||Department of Premier and Cabinet|

-The successful candidate will lead the provision of expert legal services covering a broad range of legal, workplace relations, administrative and legislative matters.
+The Principal Solicitor assists the Special Counsel in the provision of expert legal services within the Inspectorate covering a broad range of legal, workplace relations, administrative and legislative matters.

-The successful applicant will have experience and expertise in workplace law, combined with excellent legal, research and policy analytical skills and demonstrated ability to translate complex legislation and policy to practical operational requirements.
-The successful applicant will also have prosecutorial experience within a regulatory context.
+As the successful candidate you will hold deep experience and expertise in workplace law, combined with excellent legal, research and analytical skills and demonstrated ability to translate complex legislation and policy to practical operational requirements.
+You will also ideally hold prosecutorial experience in a regulatory setting.

 This position is only open to applicants with relevant rights to work in Australia.

 The closing date for this position is midnight Sunday 24 January 2021.

 Apply before the advertised closing date, all applications should include: